rashomon-gh/attention-visualiser/README.md

 uv run pytest --cov --cov-report=xml
 ```

-alternatively you can use the devcontainer.
+alternatively, you can use the devcontainer.